numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 ![loadbalancer](./images/loadbalancer.png)

+The **WordPress** installation is available via the generated Load Balancer domain:

 ![wordpress](./images/wordpress.png)

+**Important**: Let's note that we can link it to a custom domain along with an HTTP certificate by using AWS ACM service.

 **Congratulations!
 You have successfully deployed your WordPress application on a 2-tier AWS architecture using Terraform**.
 You can now access your WordPress website and start customizing it to suit your needs.